The Backlog and Team Backlog modules help you manage product development, rank development items, and plan development cycles.

 |Assign items to application modules||

 Assign items to application modules to help assess application quality.

-In ALM Octane, you manage the backlog in the Backlog module.
+In ALM Octane, you manage the backlog in the Backlog or Quality module.

 This section lists the items commonly used for creating an effective backlog for an Agile framework.

 A container for a high-level requirement.
 Based on epics, managers can create features for an upcoming agile release train.
 In ALM Octane, epics are commonly used to represent a parent entity for features and user stories, focusing on one area of the product.